StellaLukasser/NLPProject/README.md

 # NLP Project

-All data, results, models for the tasks can be found in the respective folders.
+All data, results, models(task1&2) for the tasks can be found in the respective folders.
+The models for task 3 are too large to be uploaded.
+If you run the files they should be downloaded automatically, if needed.
 The directory testfiles includes all unused scripts in the final version.

 The **model scripts** themselves **include** the **boolean parameters** "generate" and only in the main scripts "evaluate" or